return to Natural Dog Health Remedies

 Herbs that are good for dog's skin include oat, aloe vera, green tea, echinacea (or goldenseal).

-This shampoo can be used for itching, dryness, dandruff, and certain types of dermatitis such as hot spots.
-It is also excellent for routine bathing to help control body odors.
+This shampoo contains soothing herbs (such as oatmeal, aloe vera, green tea, goldenseal) and can be used for itching, dandruff, and certain types of dermatitis such as hot spots.
+You can also use it to regularly bath your dog to help control body odors.

 Prevention of Dog Dandruff